Jeremiah-Clark/Blog/blog/20260618-Local_LLMs_on_macOS_for_Non-Developers.md

 At around 70 tok/s, responses start feeling snappy.
 At 80+, they feel essentially instant.

+> [!Note]
+>
-> **Note**: Latency—the wait for the first output tokens—impacts the apparent speed of the model as well, but that is dictated more by hardware than by choice of model.
+> Latency—the wait for the first output tokens—impacts the apparent speed of the model as well, but that is dictated more by hardware than by choice of model.

 ### Status & Score